Aldermore Business Savings Review 2026: 4.16% AER Fixed

 Who Can Open an Account

 UK-registered limited companies only.
-All directors must be over 18, UK-resident, and UK tax-resident.
-US citizens are excluded — this is a standard restriction for banks due to FATCA compliance requirements.
+Every director must be over 18, UK-resident, and UK tax-resident.
+If any director holds US citizenship, the application stops: a standard FATCA restriction, not an Aldermore quirk.
 Sole traders won’t qualify.

-Sole traders and partnerships are not accepted by Aldermore for business savings.
-If you are a sole trader, Tide instant saver and Capital on Tap savings accept sole traders and pay competitive instant-access rates.
-We confirmed limited-company-only eligibility at aldermore.co.uk, April 2026.
+Sole traders and partnerships are not accepted.
+We confirmed limited-company-only eligibility at aldermore.co.uk, June 2026.
+If you are a sole trader, Tide and Capital on Tap both accept sole traders and pay competitive instant-access rates.

 Minimum and Maximum Deposit Limits

-If your business holds more than £120,000 in savings, your finance director needs to split deposits across providers to keep each pot within the FSCS limit.
-Aldermore and a ClearBank-backed provider (Tide, Capital on Tap) give you two separate £120,000 protections.
+If your business holds more than £120,000 in savings, split deposits across providers to keep each pot within the FSCS limit.
+Aldermore and a ClearBank-backed provider (Tide, Capital on Tap) give you two separate £120,000 protections: independent pools, not a combined limit.

 Ineligible Business Types